discordjs/guide/guide/slash-commands/advanced-creation.md

 			.setDescription('The channel to echo into'));
 ```

-Or giving the user the option to embed the message:
+Or a Boolean option to give the user control over making the response ephemeral.

 ```js {9-11}
 const { SlashCommandBuilder } = require('discord.js');